 Julie Redding, LCPC, is the Clinical Director of the Community Caring Collaborative (CCC).
 A native of Washington County, Julie earned a bachelor’s degree at the University of Maine, Orono and a Master of Clinical Psychology Degree at St. Michael’s College in Colchester, Vermont.
 Julie has worked in children’s mental health as a Home/Community Therapy (65M) therapist and as an outpatient child and adolescent therapist for the Passamaquoddy Tribe at Indian Township, ME.
 While working for the Tribe, Julie developed prevention programs for children, served as the Program Manager for the Tribal Maine Families expansion, as well as the Young Child Wellness Expert for the first year of the SAMHSA systems of care grant, Project LAUNCH.
 Julie joined the CCC in the fall of 2015 as a consultant for the Early Childhood Consultation and Outreach (ECCO) program and was invited to oversee the program and serve as Clinical Director of the collaborative in the summer of 2016.
 Julie lives with her husband, son and black lab, and enjoys spending time with family, taking advantage of the beauty and character of Washington County and its people.

-Admitted to practice in Maine in 1977, Mr. Ray worked as an associate in the litigation department of a large Portland, Maine law firm until 1980, when he was appointed Law Clerk for the U.S. District Court for District of Maine.
-After completing his clerkship with the federal court, Mr. Ray became Staff Counsel and Assistant to U.S. Senator George J. Mitchell.
-After two years in Washington, D.C., Mr. Ray returned to Portland and became a member of Burns, Ray, DeLano & Macdonald, which merged with Bernstein Shur in 2000.
+David graduated from Shead Memorial High School in Eastport, the University of Maine at Orono and Cornell Law School.
+Admitted to practice law in Maine in 1977, David worked as an associate in the litigation department of a large Portland, Maine law firm until 1980, when he was appointed Law Clerk to the U.S. District Court for the District of Maine.
+After completing his clerkship, he became Staff Counsel and Assistant to U.S. Senator George J. Mitchell.
+After two years in Washington, D.C., David returned to Portland to practice law specializing in construction law and litigation.
+David retired from active practice in 2016.